These inflammation reducing vegan recipes are real health boosters for everyone, of every age!

 Get the recipe here.

 I am all about that guacamole life.
 It goes perfectly with crackers, on sandwiches – basically anything.
 I’m always up for trying new ways to keep food fresh and innovative, so I was happy to try this kinda fancy guac recipe.
-Serve up with some fresh veggies instead of chips to reduce inflammation.
+Serve up with some fresh veggies instead of chips to be even healthier.
+I also love how this is one of the easiest inflammation reducing vegan recipes to make.
+Anyone could do it!

 Get the recipe here.